stemount/canopy-apidocs/README.md

     "itemType": enum | (required) INSTANT, FULL
     ```

-Response:

-- If Canopy server successfully registered a new referencing request, the response will be the following:
+If a referencing request is registered successfully you will receive the following response:

   ```
   "requestId" - the identifier of the request, "success": true
   ```

-- If the server threw an `authentication` error while handling a new request, then the response will be the following:
+If there was an `authentication` error while handling a new request, then you will receive the following:

   ```
   "success": false,